Center for Integrated Research Computing

 - April 17

-This month's featured speaker is Dongmei Li from the Clinical and Translational Science Institute.
-She will present an overview of statistical methods for differential DNA methlyation microarray data analysis.
-Our on-going research talk will feature computational ultrasound for unfocused acoustic imaging as presented by Roland Cheng from the Department of Electrical and Computer Engineering.
+This month's featured speaker is Michael J. Jarvis from the Department of History.
+He will present a review of his work to reconstruct an interactive model of St. George's, Bermuda in key target years.
+Our on-going research talk will feature simulations of variant influenza strains in relation to immune responses as presented by Christopher S. Anderson from the Department of Microbiology and Immunology.
 Please click on the flyer below for detailed abstracts of the talks.

 Titles and abstracts from previous CIRC Symposia are also available.